-6. What are the documents to be submitted for the recognition?
+6. What documents must be submitted for recognition?

 The competent registration authority (Approbationsbehörde) provides the information which documents must be submitted for the recognition of the medical diploma (see list: Addresses of Registration Authorities).

 The competent State Chamber of Physicians provides the information which documents must be submitted for the recognition of the medical specialist diploma (see list: State Chambers of Physicians).